 ENGL-3460 Introduction to Shakespeare

 An introduction to Shakespeare's plays and poetry with special attention to genre and the historical and cultural contexts that produced them.
 (Offered every year).
-Prerequsite: At least one ENGL course at the 2000 level.
+Prerequisite: At least one ENGL course at the 2000 level or higher.